 For the restaurant, Baseman painted a site-speciﬁc mural entitled “The Al-Drake-In Roundtable,” as well as assembled and created images that address the varied and rich experiences with food – Toby’s Secret Society toy series photographs, reproductions of Baseman’s sketchbook drawings of dining around the globe, and other original art that shows the value of breaking bread with business colleagues, friends, and family.

 Celebration, most of all, is at the heart of Baseman’s imagery and sculptural installations – mixing sweet and savory, humor and sophistication.
 Baseman’s aim is to create an environment that helps people relax, enjoy themselves and each other, and the atmosphere in which they gather and celebrate life.

-“My Eyes Are Bigger Than My Stomach” will run through September 5, 2016.
-For more information on upcoming exhibition-related events, visit Drake One Fifty‘s website here.
+“My Eyes Are Bigger Than My Stomach” ran through September 5, 2016.